464 Rhyperior

 PvP Moveset Explanation

 Rock Wrecker is a Community Day exclusive move, and is highly recommended for its incredible damage output and very high DPE value.
 Stone Edge is a direct downgrade in both power and energy cost.
-Surf ties for the least amount of energy cost, and deals respectable damage.
-Superpower provides wide coverage, however its self-debuff effects makes it more difficult to use.
-Earthquake and Skull Bash demand too much energy to use, given Rhyperior's slow energy gains.
+Breaking Swipe is definitely the preferred second move, as it sports great power, very low energy cost, and a 50% chance to -1 Attack when utilized.

 PvP Rating Explanation